-1 - Signature 2 3 4 (c) If a personal financial emergency necessitates the disbursement of an individual's 4 (c) If a personal infancial entergency necessitates the dispulsement of an individual s 5 money to one or more of the individual's creditors before the expiration of three days after an 6 agreement is signed, an individual may waive the right to cancel.
-To waive the right, the 7 individual must send or deliver a signed, dated statement in the individual's own words 8 describing the circumstances that necessitate a waiver.
-The waiver must explicitly waive the 9 right to cancel.
-A waiver by means of a standard form record is void.
-10 Comment 11 12 1.
-The historic practice by many credit-counseling agencies has been to permit 13 termination at any time; they do not even purport to bind the individual to a contract.
-This 14 section mandates a right of termination as against all providers.
-If the individual has an unlimited 15 right of termination, it is questionable whether there is a contract at all.
-The requirement of 16 notice may supply sufficient obligation to support a contract, but even if it does not, there is no 17 reason why the industry, and regulation of the industry, cannot operate on the basis of 18 agreements that are not enforceable under the common law of contracts.
-This Act provides the 19 authorization for the industry, as well as the regulation of it.
-20 21 2.
-Subsection (b) applies both to termination by an individual and termination by a 22 provider.
+1 2 3 4 5 (c) If a personal financial emergency necessitates the disbursement of an individual's 6 money to one or more of the individual's creditors before the expiration of three days after an 7 agreement is signed, an individual may waive the right to cancel.
+To waive the right, the 8 individual must send or deliver a signed, dated statement in the individual's own words- 9 describing the circumstances that necessitate a waiver.
+The waiver must explicitly waive the 10 right to cancel.
+A waiver by means of a standard-form record is void.
+11 Comment 12 13 1.
+The historic practice by many credit-counseling agencies has been to permit 14 termination at any time; they do not even purport to bind the individual to a contract.
+This 15 section mandates a right of termination as against all providers.
+If the individual has an unlimited 16 right of termination, it is questionable whether there is a contract at all.
+The requirement of 17 notice may supply sufficient obligation to support a contract, but even if it does not, there is no 18 reason why the industry, and regulation of the industry, cannot operate on the basis of 19 agreements that are not enforceable under the common law of contracts.
+This Act provides the 20 authorization for the industry, as well as the regulation of it.
+21 22 2.
+Subsection (c) applies both to termination by an individual and termination by a 23 provider.
 In either event, this section imposes a refund obligation on the provider.
-Section 23 23(d)(5) imposes on the provider and the person administering the account permitted by that 24 provision an obligation to pay the money in the account other than fees properly earned pursuant 25 to Section 23.
-Both are obligated to pay the individual, but the individual is entitled only to a 26 single recovery of money paid by or on behalf of the individual.
-It is the responsibility of the 27 provider to coordinate with the person administering the account to ensure that the individual 28 receives the money within seven days after termination of the agreement.
-29 10001108 the money within seven days after termination of the agreement 30 3.
-Subsection (b) provides that in the event of termination of the agreement all powers of 31 attorney terminate.
-Section 28(a)(5) complements this provision by making it unlawful for a 32 provider to attempt to exercise a power of attorney after the individual has terminated the 33 - agreement.
-34 1.
-This section derives from section 105 of the Touth in Londing Act.
-15 H.C.C.
-2 1625 35 1.
-This section derives from section 125 of the Truth in Lending Act, 15 U.S.C. § 1635.
-36 Subsection (a) confers a right of cancellation for three days after an agreement that complies 37 with sections 19 and 28.
-Section 19 specifies the form and contents of the agreement, and section 38 28 lists prohibited conduct.
-If the agreement calls for the performance of conduct prohibited by section 28, or if the agreement does not comply with subsection (b) or section 19, the individual has 30 days in which to cancel.
-Failure to comply with subsection (b) includes putting the incorrect date in the notice required by that subsection.
-If the individual cancels within the three-day period, subsection (b) calls for a return of all amounts paid, even those amounts already paid over to creditors.
-If the agreement does not comply with section 19 or 28 and the provider fails to honor the individual's attempt to cancel during the 30 day period, the remedy is found in section 35(e) (recovery of all amounts paid or deposited by the individual (including all set-up and service fees), less amounts transmitted to creditors, plus damages under section 35(c)).
-If the right to cancel has expired, the individual still has the right to terminate under section 19(d)(1).
+Section 24 22(b)(5) imposes on the provider and the person administering the account an obligation to pay 25 the money in the account other than fees properly earned pursuant to Section 23.
+Both are 26 obligated to pay the individual, but the individual is entitled only to a single recovery of money 27 paid by or on behalf of the individual.
+It is the responsibility of the provider to coordinate with 28 the person administering the account to ensure that the individual receives the money within 29 seven days after termination of the agreement.
+30 seven duys after termination of the agreement.
+31 3.
+Subsection (b) provides that in the event of termination of the agreement all powers of 32 attorney terminate.
+Section $28(a)(5)$ complements this provision by making it unlawful for a 33 provider to attempt to exercise a power of attorney after the individual has terminated the 34 agreement.
+35 36 1.
+This section derives from section 125 of the Truth-in-Lending Act, 15 U.S.C. § 1635.
+37 Subsection (a) confers a right of cancellation for three days after an agreement that complies 38 with sections 19 and 28.
+Section 19 specifies the form and contents of the agreement, and section in a section is and section is specifies the form and contents of the agreement, and section